rsonger/software-engineering-lab/_posts/2022-04-12-windows-points.md

 In this test, the `startup` and `update` methods don't really do anything.
 We included them here just to practice our approach of implementing those methods when developing applications with our framework.
 The next test we write will have much more interesting content for those two methods.

-# 2.2 - Drawing a Point
+# Drawing a Point

 With OpenGL, we render images on screen by running a program on the graphics processing unit (GPU).
 The program is a combination of a **vertex shader** and a **fragment shader** written in the OpenGL Shading Language (GLSL).
-This chapter shows how to create simple shaders, link them, and compile them into a GPU program.
+Here we will learn how to create simple shaders, link them, and compile them into a GPU program.
 After that, we extend our graphics framework with components for these tasks.

 ## The OpenGL Shading Language (GLSL)